 10. Austria: Loden

-The production of loden is a long-standing tradition in Austria.
-Schladminger Loden, among others, is well-known.
-You can buy the corresponding fashion at the two traditional businesses “Lodenwalker” in Ramsau and “Loden-Steiner” in Mandling, for example.
-If you are on holiday in Tyrol and suffer from chronically cold feet, you should buy the so-called “Doggeln”.
-These are handmade, warm slippers made of loden and felt.
-However, the sources of supply are not necessarily widely spread.
-Examples are Günter Hartl in Zillertal and Anneliese Naschberger in Reith.
+The production of loden, a robust, felt-like fabric made from 100 per cent natural wool, has a long tradition in Austria.
+Schladminger Loden is one of the best known.
+The corresponding fashion can be bought, for example, in the two traditional businesses Lodenwalker in Ramsau and Loden-Steiner in Mandling.
+If you’re on holiday in Tyrol and suffer from chronically cold feet, you should buy the so-called “Doggeln”.
+These are handmade, warm slippers made from loden and felt.
+However, the sources of supply are not necessarily widespread.
+Shoes and other items of clothing made from loden are also very popular with winter sports enthusiasts looking for traditional gift ideas from a skiing holiday in the Alps.